 According to our knowledge, several restoration projects of ancient Chinese constructions such as Hangzhou-based Xiangji Temple and Jingci Temple have adopted a combination of traditional wood construction and modern wood construction.
 How did you come up with such an approach?

-I have been engaged in the research on the history and theory of traditional wood constructions for long.
+I have been engaged in the research on the history and theory of traditional wood constructions for a long time.
 Since 2000, I have paid inspection tours to Europe for a couple of times.
 During this period, I visited countries like Finland, Sweden, Switzerland, Germany and Austria, all of which boast high forest coverage, extensive wood construction buildings and a long history of construction.
-Since the outbreak of the Industrial Revolution in Europe, industrial production have driven the modernization transformation of traditional wood construction technology in these countries.
+Since the outbreak of the Industrial Revolution in Europe, industrial production has driven the modernization transformation of traditional wood construction technology in these countries.

 After returning to China, I found that both the design and construction of wood constructions in China remain traditional in terms of concept/philosophy and technical means.
 In my opinion, we should learn from the developed countries where there are proven technologies and mature experience, and adopt modern wood construction technology to promote the further development of China’s traditional wood construction.